 Deadlines for spring semester start

 Exchange students pay tuition fees as normal to their home institution. (some partners will have separate pay agreement with us, which means student will pay to XJTLU）

 Exchange students should first contact their university’s study abroad office.
-Additional questions can be addressed to the XJTLU Study Abroad Office at firstname.lastname@example.org or +86 (0)512 8188 3244.
+Additional questions can be addressed to the XJTLU Study Abroad Office at firstname.lastname@example.org.